Constraint-induced movement therapy

 Overview of Treatment

-Constraint-induced movement therapy (CIMT) is an advanced rehabilitation technique specifically designed to improve limb function following neurological injuries.
-This therapy primarily targets patients with stroke, brain injury, or cerebral palsy by restricting the use of the healthy limb, thereby forcing patients to repeatedly practice with the impaired limb to promote neuroplasticity and functional recovery.
-Its core principle involves breaking the patient's dependence on the unaffected limb and re-establishing neural-muscular memory on the affected side.
+Constraint-induced movement therapy (CIMT) is an advanced rehabilitation technique specifically designed to improve limb function following neurological injury.
+This therapy primarily targets patients with stroke, brain injury, or cerebral palsy by restricting the use of the healthy limb, thereby forcing patients to repeatedly practice with the affected limb to promote neural plasticity and functional recovery.
+Its core principle involves breaking the patient's dependence on the unaffected limb and re-establishing neural-muscular memory on the impaired side.

 This therapy was first developed in the 1990s by American researchers and has now become one of the standard treatments for post-stroke hemiparesis.
-The treatment process typically combines intensive training with behavioral interventions and must be conducted under the supervision of professional therapists to ensure safety and efficacy.
+The process typically combines intensive training with behavioral interventions and must be conducted under the supervision of a professional therapist to ensure safety and efficacy.

 Types and Mechanisms of Treatment

 CIMT mainly divides into traditional CIMT and modified protocols.
-The traditional approach involves restricting the healthy limb with devices such as specialized gloves or slings and engaging in goal-oriented training for several hours daily.
-Its mechanism involves the reorganization of synapses, strengthening neural signals on the impaired side, and suppressing compensatory mechanisms on the unaffected side.
+The traditional approach involves restricting the healthy limb with a device (such as specialized gloves or slings) and engaging in goal-oriented training for several hours daily.
+Its mechanism involves the reorganization of neural synapses, strengthening neural signals on the affected side while suppressing compensatory mechanisms on the unaffected side.

 Indications